-A great support VA can also take the time to speak with your developers, UX designers, or anyone working closely on your products.
+A great customer support virtual assistant can also take the time to speak with your developers, UX designers, or anyone working closely on your products.
 They’ll do what they can to understand how to troubleshoot more complex technical concerns.

 Reduce turnover due to workload stress